KunalxKushwaha/AI-Interviewer/README.md

 Provides Feedback based on your Interview and gives Scores on the Scale of 100.
 Currently In Progress..
 Will be completed very Soon.<br>
 Home Page Done.
-Now will continue with connecting the fireBase.
+Now, will continue with this by connecting the fireBase.

 ## Made with 💖by Kunal Kushwaha